spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-postmoogle.md

 **Notes**:

-- the `ensure-matrix-users-created` playbook tag makes the playbook automatically create the bot's user account
+- the `ensure-matrix-users-created` playbook tag makes the playbook automatically create a user account of the bridge's bot

-- if you change the bot password (`matrix_bot_postmoogle_password` in your `vars.yml` file) subsequently, the bot user's credentials on the homeserver won't be updated automatically.
+- if you change the bridge's bot password (`matrix_bot_postmoogle_password` in your `vars.yml` file) subsequently, the bot user's credentials on the homeserver won't be updated automatically.
 If you'd like to change the bot user's password, use a tool like [synapse-admin](configuring-playbook-synapse-admin.md) to change it, and then update `matrix_bot_postmoogle_password` to let the bot know its new password

 ## Usage

-To use the bot, invite the `@postmoogle:example.com` bot user into a room you want to use as a mailbox.
+To use the bridge, invite the `@postmoogle:example.com` bot user into a room you want to use as a mailbox.

 Then send `!pm mailbox NAME` to expose this Matrix room as an inbox with the email address `NAME@matrix.example.com`.
 Emails sent to that email address will be forwarded to the room.

-Send `!pm help` to the room to see the bot's help menu for additional commands.
+Send `!pm help` to the room to see the bridge's help menu for additional commands.

 You can also refer to the upstream [documentation](https://github.com/etkecc/postmoogle).